epacces/iOSMapExtension/readme.markdown

 ## MapViewDecorator

 MapViewDecorator is an attempt to deal with a considerable amount of customized annotationView spanning over the map without incurring in typical problems relevant to the trivial **switch-case, if-else if**  control structures.
 In other words, it is a way to treat a good number of annotations and views in a more manageable and maintainable way.

 ### Registration of Annotations into MapDecorator

+#### Example 1
     EPMapViewDecorator *decorator = [[EPMapViewDecorator alloc] init];
     [decorator registerAnnotationViewForClass:[AnnotationClass class] annotationView:@"MKPinAnnotationView"];